areekaras/Test_Jeebley/README.md

 * Developer : Shibili Areekara

 ### Framework Libraries Used
 * Hero - for smooth transition between view controllers
 * SVProgressHUD - loader in application

-** Image urls in the api are not directing to proper link, Given a place holder image instead.
+** Image urls in the api are not directing to proper link, Given place holder images instead, If Proper Url , Will show the  exact Image